justin-zhu1018/justin-zhu1018/README.md

 ## Frequently Asked Questions ❓
 They're not frequently asked.
 In fact, no one asks them.
 I just needed a heading 😔.
 ### 🔭 What are you currently working on?
 - 2 personal repositories: jz-web-app and flazey-bot!
-More to come...
+More to come soon!
 ### 🌱 What are you currently learning?
 - Some full stack, some React & Node.js.
 Cool stuff really.
 ### 🤔 Do you need help with anything?